serdarozkan/TikTak/README.md

 |  internalConfig.dat | a copy of the config.txt file, but for use by parallel instances
 |  seq.dat |  the number of the last concurrent instance started
 |  lastParam.dat  |  the last initial point being used for local minimization
-|  lastSobol.dat |  the last sobol point for which objective function being evaluated
+|  lastSobol.dat |  the last Sobol point for which objective function being evaluated
-| legitSobol.dat |  number of sobol points evaluated with objective values less than maximum legitimate objective value (defined in config.txt)
+| legitSobol.dat |  number of Sobol points evaluated with objective values less than maximum legitimate objective value (defined in config.txt)
-|  missingSobol.dat |  Vector of numbers of sobol points that are not evaluated after finishing evaluation of sobol points (may be due to some instances being stopped).
+|  missingSobol.dat |  Vector of numbers of Sobol points that are not evaluated after finishing evaluation of sobol points (may be due to some instances being stopped).
 These sobol points are re-visited to be evaluated.
 |  sobol.dat |  the list of sobol points
-|  sobolFnVal.dat  | the value of the objective function at each sobol point
+|  sobolFnVal.dat  | the value of the objective function at each Sobol point
 |  state.dat   |  the current state of the program
 |  x_starts.dat |  sorted values of sobolFnVal, to be used by local minimization routine to converge to global minimum
 |  searchResults.dat |  the minimized objective function and associated parameters.
-Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the sobol point, how many global minima found so far, obecjtive value, and associated parameters.
+Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the Sobol point, how many global minima found so far, objective value, and associated parameters.
 |  searchStart.dat |  the starting point in the local minimization for the associated line in searchResults.dat.
-Each line shows the following information: the instance number running the code, the number of the sobol point, parameter values for the starting point.
+Each line shows the following information: the instance number running the code, the number of the Sobol point, parameter values for the starting point.
 |  FinalResults.dat |  the minimized objective function and associated parameters after running a local minimization around the best global minimum so far one more using BOBYQA.
-Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the sobol point, obecjtive value, and associated parameters.
+Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the Sobol point, objective value, and associated parameters.
 |  FinalStart.dat |  the best global minimum so far as the starting point for running a local minimization one more using BOBYQA.
-Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the sobol point,and associated parameters.
+Each line corresponds to one set of parameters and show the following info: the instance number running the code, the number of the Sobol point, and associated parameters.

  -----------------------------------
  6. Specifying the objective function